Responsible Conduct of Research (RCR)

 All other students, as well as, faculty and staff, are encouraged to complete the training, but are not required to do so.
 The training introduces principles on the ethical conduct of research and exposes trainees to potential ethical dilemmas while providing guidance on how the principles of RCR can be used to resolve these dilemmas.

-For those individuals in need of NSF-compliant training, the Office of Research Integrity & Compliance provides online RCR training modules through the Collaborative Institutional Training Initiative (CITI) at no cost to students, faculty, and staff.
+For those individuals in need of NSF-compliant training, Research Integrity and Compliance provides online RCR training modules through the Collaborative Institutional Training Initiative (CITI) at no cost to students, faculty, and staff.